jcarrasq/Shelter-Bed-App/README.md

 Changelog:
-April 26, 2020 Bed and Login Page CSS and Quality of Life Update
+April 26, 2020 Bed and Login Page CSS and Quality of Life Update --- Reuben Sanchez
 1. Bed Page CSS updated with buttons and larger fonts
 2. Bed Page links added a logout button
 3. Logging in now redirects to the bed page immediatly